Le Donk & Scor-zay-zee: Production

-Following the lengthy production of Meadows' previous film, 2006's This is England, he searched for a stripped-back, corporate-free project.
+Following the lengthy production of Meadows' previous film, 2006's This is England, he searched for a stripped-back, corporate-free project made with £50,000 Meadow's and producer Mark Herbert's own money.
 He initially considered making a film under the Dogme 95 rules, but decided the strict style was too constraining.
-Instead, along with producer Mark Herbert, he devised the "Five Day Feature."
+Instead, along with Herbert, he devised the "Five Day Feature."
 The film was shot in the five days leading up to Arctic Monkeys' gig at Old Trafford on 28 July 2007.
+The film was shot on two digital cameras that ran constantly for four days, and extra footage was shot on the fifth day after the edit.
 Matt Helders and Nick O'Malley from the band appear in the film, playing themselves, while talking to Le Donk about Scorzayzee's initial performance the day before the gig.
 The full band is glimpsed briefly, walking past Scorzayzee as he searches for a place to plug his keyboard.
 The band had been introduced to Meadows and Herbert prior to the release of their debut album in 2006.
 After this, Considine was featured in the video for their third single, "Leave Before the Lights Come On".

 Only a loose script was written, with most of the dialogue being improvised.